 Dental implants have several disadvantages compared to other methods of replacing lost teeth.
 They include:

-Jonathan B. Levine, DMD, Dentistry, answeredDisadvantages of dental implants include:
+Jonathan B. Levine, DMD, Dentist, answeredDisadvantages of dental implants include:

 - When it's aesthetically important, it can be difficult to blend the soft tissue in naturally.